pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1219-bug_lp_thread_overschedule.rst

 Bugfixes
 --------
-- Prevent ``XOffsetMirrorXYState`` from creating threads at high frequency when trying to get the lightpath state.
+- Prevent some devices from creating threads at high frequency when trying to get the lightpath state.
+These devices classes include `XOffsetMirrorXYState`, `AttenuatorSXR_Ladder`, `AttenuatorSXR_LadderTwoBladeLBD``, `AT2L0`, `XCSLODCM`, and `XPPLODCM`

 Maintenance
 -----------